Cistercians: Architecture

-Cistercian architecture has made an important contribution to European civilisation.
+Cistercian architecture is an important medieval European architectural tradition.
 Cistercian foundations were primarily constructed in Romanesque and Gothic architecture during the Middle Ages; although later abbeys were also constructed in Renaissance and Baroque.

 Cistercian architecture was applied based on rational principles.

 The Cistercian order had no fixed building rules but rather Cistercian prohibitions regarding building practices, including the prohibition of decoration as signs of poverty and simplicity, as seen in early Cistercian architecture.
 Furthermore, the order itself was receptive to the technical improvements of Gothic principles of construction and played an important role in its spread across Europe.

 Bernard condemned excessive decoration of monastic buildings as a distraction for monks.

 Cistercian architecture embodied the ideals of the order, and was in theory at least utilitarian and without ornamentation.
 The same "rational, integrated scheme" was used across Europe to meet the largely homogeneous needs of the order.
 Various buildings, including the chapter-house to the east and the dormitories above, were grouped around a cloister, and were sometimes linked to the transept of the church itself by a night stair.
 Usually Cistercian churches are cruciform, with a short presbytery to meet the liturgical needs of the brethren, small chapels in the transepts for private prayer, and an aisled nave that was divided roughly in the middle by a screen to separate the monks from the lay brothers.